mnemnion/loon/notes/clu/semantics.md

 #Semantics

-Clua is designed to run atop LuaJIT.
+Clu is designed to run atop LuaJIT.
 Early releases will remain compatible with Lua, but the intention is to start integrating with libraries at a level that will require us to pick a VM and stick with it.
 The choice is clear.

-Clua is defined in terms of S-expressions in the syntactic sense, and leverages this in ways that are pleasant to a Lisp user.
+Clu is defined in terms of S-expressions in the syntactic sense, and leverages this in ways that are pleasant to a Lisp user.
 It is not a Lisp.
-Clua is Lua.
+Clu is Lua.
 Lua provides a more powerful semantics in the form of tables.

 Lisps proper rely on a particular implementation of the tuple, one which happens to be fast on early hardware.
 For fast, we have LuaJIT, which erases most of the already low overhead of table lookups.